railslove/snuffles/README.md

   <img src="logo.jpg">
 </p>

-> A wrapper around the native fetch function, providing a more convenient way to use it
+> A wrapper around the native fetch function, providing a more convenient way to use it for JSON requests

 ![](https://travis-ci.org/railslove/snuffles.svg?branch=master)
 ![](https://img.shields.io/github/license/railslove/snuffles.svg)